 Probity management is the set of responsibilities and practices designed to promote the development and implementation of PPPs through a fair process, in which no person improperly achieves personal advantage or disadvantage through involvement in the process.
-Additionally, probity management will align with the general principles of the Policy Framework and Procedures Manual for the Privatisation of Government Assets (the Privatisation Policy), and promote compliance with the Contractor General Act, the Public Sector Procurement Regulations, and the Government Procurement Procedures Handbook.
+Additionally, probity management will align with the general principles of the Policy Framework and Procedures Manual for the Privatisation of Government Assets (the Privatisation Policy) and promote compliance with the National Contracts Commission (Interim Provisions) Act, the Integrity Commission Act, and the Public Procurement Act, along with its attendant Regulations.